 Founder & CEO

-Roots to Rise Detroit was created by Kelsey Hubbell in 2017 to help Detroit businesses and organizations thoughtfully connect to their desired audiences through meaningful and creative engagement.
+Roots to Rise was created by Kelsey Hubbell in 2017 to help small businesses and organizations thoughtfully connect to their desired audiences through meaningful and creative engagement, project management, and communications.

 Kelsey has worked with dozens of small businesses, nonprofit organizations, and entrepreneurs on projects ranging from fundraising events, social media campaigns, strategic marketing plans, volunteer recruitment, and communications.
-As a native Detroiter and current homeowner, Kelsey is committed to honoring the city's history, advocating for all residents best interests, and always giving back whenever and whatever one is able.
+As an urbanist, cyclist, and civically engaged entrepreneur, Kelsey is committed to honoring a community's history, advocating for all residents best interests, and using human centered design thinking in all of her work.

 Kelsey is a native Detroiter, currently living in the east side neighborhood, Morningside.
 After graduating from Wayne State University with an Urban Studies degree in 2011, Kelsey took on a role as the Community Engagement and Government Affairs manager for The Children's Center of Wayne County.
 From 2016-17, Kelsey was a Challenge Detroit Fellow, overseeing the planning and execution of Slow Roll Detroit's 2017 season (made up of 25 weekly group bike rides) and introducing a robust volunteer recruitment and training program.

-A passionate urbanist, humanitarian, and creative thinker, Kelsey created Roots to Rise Detroit to engage individuals, businesses, and organizations in social change for the city through community engagement, marketing, and project management.
+A passionate urbanist, humanitarian, and creative thinker, Kelsey created Roots to Rise Detroit to engage individuals, businesses, and organizations in social change for communities through engagement, marketing, and project management.

 Kelsey's broad scope of work has allowed her to work with The Majestic Theatre Complex, Strategic Community Partners, Citizen Detroit, PopChips, Bloomscape, Downtown Boxing Gym, MoGo Detroit, Fort Street Open Door, Corktown Business Association, and more.